 While continuing my eBay consignment sales for several years beyond eBay’s closure of the Trading Assistant program, I’ve encountered my fair share of disagreements.
 If you’re thinking about selling something on consignment, please understand all three of the points I’ve described below.
 This will save you a lot of time and energy if you’re not on the same page.

 All of my gaming-related articles are now located right here on this blog in the KIBBLE.NET Gaming section.
-Current games include Magic: The Gathering, World of Warcraft, Diablo 3, Hearthstone and Clicker Heroes.
-More new content is coming soon™
+Current games include Magic: The Gathering, World of Warcraft, and Clicker Heroes.
+Guides for other games coming soon™

 Two years ago eBay scrapped their Trading Assistant program and replaced it with the pile of garbage that is the Valet program.
 This replaced quality trader-client relationships with impersonal, unreliable service.
 Thankfully, I’ve been able to find my own clients now that I’m too small for eBay to consider sending me leads.
 But it still leaves a bitter taste in my mouth how eBay left their trading assistants in the dust after over a decade of operating the TA program.
 Here are five reasons why you should skip the Valet and find yourself a local trading assistant to work with instead: